KILLERDUTCH/CSS-Forensics/README.md

 Found a bug?

-Open an issue and include:
+Open an issue with:

 - Browser
-- OS
+- Operating system
-- CSS that reproduces the issue
+- CSS that reproduces the problem
 - Expected behavior
 - Actual behavior
-- Screenshot if applicable
+- Screenshot, if useful

-The more reproducible the issue is, the easier it is to fix.
+A minimal reproducible example is always appreciated.

 ---

 ⚠️ Limitations

-The current parser is intentionally lightweight.

-It is not a replacement for:

-- Stylelint
-- PostCSS
-- CSSTree
-- Browser DevTools
-- Full CSS parsers
+CSS Forensics currently uses a lightweight browser-side parser rather than a complete CSS specification parser.

-Complex CSS constructs may not always be interpreted perfectly.
+Because of this, some advanced or highly unusual CSS syntax may not be interpreted perfectly.

-For example:
+Examples include:

 @supports (...) {
     ...